 Al Green IS Love, as many of us know.
 Yet although romantic, sensual songs were his main claim to fame, they alone weren't the full extent of his vision.
-This excellent greatest-hits package, then, is the best way to get most of your favorites in one place.
+This excellent greatest-hits package -- the definitive 15-track 1995 version -- is the best way to get most of your favorites in one place.
 Romantic on top and gritty on the bottom, and by turns sexy, holy, frustrated, blissful, and pleading, these songs define Seventies soul, and, some say, love in general.
 The ultimate mood-setter for any R&B fan.

 Not just any Greatest Hits package, but the very first greatest hits album by any artist!
 This collection of the golden-voiced Mathis' biggest hits flows seamlessly, and while it only flows for half an hour, it's the dreamiest 30 minutes you and your special friend will ever spend.
 The proof of this LP's power to move hearts lies in the raw stats: this collection stayed on the charts for a full decade after its release.

 Van the Man is known as a romantic soul, and songs like "Moondance" are still proving it every day, but this - his first proper solo album - remains a stunning masterpiece of hyperromantic impressionism.
 Played like folk, moaned like the blues, orchestrated like classical and accompanied like jazz, every song starts off deceptively gentle and then spurs Van on to greater and greater heights of romantic ecstasy.
 An album so powerful it has literally been known to save lives.